colmap/colmap/CONTRIBUTING.md

 by using the provided ".clang-format" file.

-Document functions, methods, classes, etc. with inline documentation strings describing the API, using the following format:

-    // Short description.
-    //
-    // Longer description with a few sentences and multiple lines.
-    //
-    // @param parameter1            Description for parameter 1.
-    // @param parameter2            Description for parameter 2.
-    //
-    // @return                      Description of optional return value.

-Add unit tests for all newly added code and make sure that algorithmic "improvements" generalize and actually improve the results of the pipeline on a variety of datasets.
+Document code, functions, methods, classes, etc. Make sure to add unit tests for all newly added code and make sure that algorithmic "improvements" generalize and actually improve the results of the pipeline on a variety of datasets.